PotHix/pothix.github.com/content/posts/dactyl3.md

 ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2FPotHix-KB%2F0Tu3X2QPgt.jpg?alt=media&token=160c5773-e7af-428f-ab2b-5fa60a09bb4e)

-Not pretty, I would say, but it felt great to type on it.
-It almost felt like my kinesis, so it motivated me to continue.
+Not pretty I would say, but it felt great to type on it.
+It almost felt like my kinesis, and I still want to improve its aesthetics, so it motivated me to continue.

 This whole process was done in 2020 and the current version (still WIP) is more advanced.
 I will post about the cleanup, sanding, and painting soon. 🙂